Lithanel/Lithanel_page/content/Introduction/_index.md

 * The interaction task includes two T-shaped objects.
 One is more transparent than the other.
 * The player can grab the opaque object.
 * The player must place the opque object on top of the transparent object.
-* The time is and the accuracy is measured.
+* The time and the accuracy are measured.